 Whether going up, down or both, hikers and bikers enjoy beautiful views of Vermont’s bucolic mountains, valleys and forests.
 Hiking trails are abundant from ski resort base areas.
 Visit Bolton Valley for access to more than 100km of Nordic trails connecting to Vermont’s Long Trail, or Mad River Glen to access the Monroe skyline and grab a bite at the renowned General Stark’s Pub.

 Mountain biking at Vermont resorts continues to grow at a rapid pace.
 Lift-served mountain biking options expand this summer at Killington Resort and Okemo Mountain Resort, and Smugglers’ Notch Resort adds more trails and class options.
-Sugarbush Resort joined forces with the Vermont Mountain Bike Association to connect nearly 60 miles of mapped trails to its own trails and hosts the Vermont Mountain Bike Festival from July 22-24, 2016.
+Sugarbush Resort joined forces with the Vermont Mountain Bike Association to connect nearly 60 miles of mapped trails to its own trails.
 Voted one of the Top 5 Bike Parks in the Northeast Region by MTBparks.com, Burke Mountain Downhill Bike Park is also open for the season.

 Unwind in the Green Mountains